 AAA Editor Notes

-The museum’s collection, typically on view in the North Building, is curated by nine departments: Asian, modern and contemporary, European and American painting and sculpture, Native Arts (American Indian, African and Oceanic), New World (pre-Columbian and Spanish Colonial), Western American, photography, architecture, design and graphics, and textile art/fashion.
+The museum’s collection encompasses 10 departments: the Ancient Americas, architecture and design, Asia, European and American before 1900, Latin America, modern and contemporary, Native Arts (African, Indigenous Art of North America and Oceanic), photography, textile and fashion, and Western America.
 Artists represented include Ansel Adams, Albert Bierstadt, Mark Bradford, Alexander Calder, Mary Cassatt, Edgar Degas, Jeffrey Gibson, Georgia O'Keeffe, Henri Matisse, Claude Monet, Pablo Picasso, Frederic Remington, Charles Russell and Andy Warhol.

 Guided tours are available.
 Food is available.